rcotter/use-rust-in-other-langs/calculations/README.md

 # C Libraries
 1. Build `cargo build --release` from within this directory.
 1. Outputs dynamic linking target **./target/release/libcalculations.dylib**
-1. Output header for native use as Java (and others may) require: TODO

 # WASM Library